 Spending a whole day at home can mean either one of two things: You get carried away with work and do it nonstop from dawn to dusk or you get carried away resting and forget that you were supposed to be working in the first place.
 Allotting time for breaks prevents you from overworking or underworking.
 Incorporating breaks in your routine helps you manage your time and workload.
 It can also be a way to reward yourself for finishing your tasks within the allotted time.

 During breaks, allow yourself to breathe and get a bit of rest before finishing the rest of your tasks.
 Take this as an opportunity to eat and get hydrated.
 Make sure though that your breaks are reasonably timed so you won’t fall into the trap of extending it until you clock out.

 Working from home can upset the balance between work and personal life.
 It presents entirely new challenges compared with working in an office, like loneliness, bad time management, heightened levels of stress and miscommunication with staff or team members.

-Working at home means that distractions, like that TV show you’ve been binge-watching since last night, are easily accessible to you.
-While discipline is a big factor in making sure that you stay on track of your to-do list, keeping a clear head makes it a lot easier.
+Working from home means that distractions, like that TV show you’ve been binge-watching since last night, are easily accessible to you.
+While discipline is a big factor in making sure you stay on track of your to-do list, keeping a clear head makes it easier.

 Get to know what kinds of things can interrupt your routine and work on eliminating them.
 You can install locks on your social media apps that will prevent you from mindless scrolling.
 You can remove the books you’ve been meaning to read from your work table.
 Turn the TV off while you work so you don’t get tempted to finish a whole season or start an entirely new show.
 Keep your desk tidy as well, so you don’t tinker with your clutter or get tempted to clean out everything.

-Eliminating distractions is essential for you to establish a productive mindset: When it’s work time, you have to work.
+Eliminating distractions is essential to establish a productive mindset: When it’s work time, you have to work.

 Stay connected with your team